raphCode/master-thesis-muzero/theory.typ

 === !agoz

-!agoz is similar to !ago:
+!agoz by #citet("alphago_zero") is similar to !ago:
-It also uses !mcts with !nns to play Go at super-human levels.
+It also uses MCTS with !nns to play Go at super-human levels.
 However, the authors improved over !ago by simplifing the !arch in several aspects, while also improving the playing strength.
-@alphago_zero

 The main changes over !ago are: